 Consistent with the Virginia Erosion and Sediment Control policies and regulations, construction would use BMPs such as silt fences around the construction area at the breaks in Haul Road, and would use practices for construction in waterways that are appropriate for the situation.
 The containment cells themselves serve as sediment control devices, but additional BMPs, such as sediment curtains, could be specified as necessary as the design and permitting process moves forward.
-In addition, fill materials for the breakwater (should the steel sheet piling with fill option be used), and for the containment cells for the restored wetlands would be tested to ensure they do not contain harmful pollutants, and would therefore not impact water quality.
+In addition, fill materials for the containment cells for the restored wetlands would be tested to ensure they do not contain harmful pollutants, and would therefore not impact water quality.